 Suicide rate in New Zealand

 Suicide: In New Zealand, a death is only officially classified as suicide by the coroner on completion of the coroner’s inquiry.
 In some cases, an inquest may be heard several years after the death, particularly if there are factors relating to the death that need to be investigated first (for example, a death in custody).
-Consequently, a provisional suicide classification may be made before the coroner reaches a verdict.
+Consequently, a suspected suicide classification may be made before the coroner reaches a verdict.

 The number of suicide deaths refers to the number of people who have died by suicide.